 As described in chapter 2, the combination of COUGAAR with JADE looks very promising.
 This could provide the PITA system with a distributed blackboard on which delay and route information is shared across ad-hoc networks.
 Ad-hoc networks should be integrated into the personal agent, to detect nearby agents autmotically.
 Also as handhelds are becoming almost as powerful as desktop systems, it should be possible to run speech recognition software on the handheld, enabling a full speech interface, for instance using Sphinx from Carnegie Mellon University.
 Also other voices (for instance of a Dutch female) could be compiled for the Festival Lite speech synthesis engine.
-Finally the replication of personal agents over multiple systems could be investigated, in order to be able to restore a personal agent after a handheld has crashed.
+Finally the replication of personal agent after a handheld has crashed.